zio/zio-dynamodb/README.md

 )
 ```

-For an overview of the High level API please see the [ZIO DynamoDB cheat sheet](docs/cheat-sheet.md).
+For an overview of the High Level API please see the [ZIO DynamoDB cheat sheet](docs/cheat-sheet.md).

 ## Example